LincolnFirks/AI-Backend-Agent/README.md

-# AI Tool for Operating a Backend System with Natural Langauge
+# DUKE: The AI Tool for Operating a Backend System with Natural Language

 This was created for the Luddy Fall 2024 Hackathon by Lincoln Firks, Dhruv Chavan, Eric Li, and Antonio Lee